kuralme/starbots_coffee_dispenser/README.md

 #### For host setup

 - ROS 2 Humble
-- Starbots Coffee/UR3e Gazebo package
-- Physical UR3e robot and a Point Cloud camera for real-world testing
+- Physical UR3e robot and a Point Cloud camera
 - `MoveIt2`, `colcon`, and `rosdep` installed

 #### For docker setup